Skip to content

 # Start fresh from a default config:

-make defconfig # minimal config for current arch
+make defconfig # the arch's default config (arch/$SRCARCH/configs/)

 make allmodconfig # enable everything as modules